 But before we know it all the noise and busyness has left us exhausted and crowded out God’s voice.”

-I am removing the clutter so I can get back to the basics of my faith journey with these 5 habits of faith: Prayer.
+I am removing the clutter, the noise, the distractions so I can get back to the basics of my faith journey: Prayer.
 Studying God’s word.
 Service.
 Worship. & Discipleship.
-Not all at once but one baby step at a time.

 Just Start!